 We drove to Guadalajara from our home in Central Mexico.
-It served as our day 1 stopping point.
+It served as our day 1 stopping point between our town and Puerto Vallarta.
 My husband’s coworker is from there, offered to show us around, and take us to Michin Aquarium (Acuario Michin).
 It was an offer we were unwilling to refuse!
 We booked the hotel he recommended, which was in the centro.
 Finding it took an hour and involved getting stopped by the police…

 We drove around and around and then drove around some more.
 We knew we’d find the hotel eventually.
 But the road we needed to be on was closed.

 “I have to go to the bathroom,” my four year old daughter announced.
 I wasn’t surprised to hear this.
 We’d been in the car for a few hours.

 “Turn right,” I said.
 “Maybe we can get on a different road that goes by the hotel.”

 “Is this a one-way street?”
 My husband asked.

 “It isn’t labeled,” I said (for your information, one way streets don’t have big signs announcing they are one way.
 You have to watch for the details).
 And yes, it was a one way street.
 With a dead end.
 As my husband tried to turn around, four motorcycles carrying four police officers pulled up next to us.

 Our Spanish is still poor, so we were only able to say that our nina needed to use the bathroom.
 The officers directed us to the closest parking garage, which had a bathroom.
 It was surprisingly clean and had a toilet seat (be aware that even if you pay for a bathroom, it may not be that great).